GiPHouse/qbaylogic-clash-based-macipudp-stack-spring24/README.md

 `env.sh` and add the ethernet interface (see `ip a`) and serial port device (something like `/dev/ttyACM0`, see for example `python -m serial.tools.list_ports`).

+To use Wireshark with the test suite, first manually create the namespace with `make namespace`, then run Wireshark in the namspace with `sudo ip netns exec colorlight sudo wireshark`.
+The test suite can then be ran as normal.
+Alternatively, Python files can be ran manually with `sudo ip netns exec colorlight sudo ./<filename>`.